To develop the i-limbskin from silicone rubber, creating a protective glove without compromising the functionality of the prosthesis.

-Paragon Rapid Technologies have been working with Touch Bionics of Edinburgh with the development of their i-LIMB Hand, a first-to-market prosthetic device with five individually powered digits.
-This replacement hand looks and acts like a real human hand and represents a generational advance in bionics and patient care.
+Paragon Rapid Technologies worked with Touch Bionics of Edinburgh with the development of their i-LIMB Hand.
+This is a first-to-market prosthetic device with five individually powered digits.
+The replacement hand looks and acts like a real human hand and represents a generational advance in bionics and patient care.

-Touch Bionics is a leading developer of advanced upper-limb prosthetics (ULP).
-The i-LIMB Hand is the world’s first commercially available multi-articulating bionic hand and was developed using leading-edge mechanical engineering techniques and is manufactured using high-strength plastics.
-The result is a next-generation prosthetic device that is lightweight, robust and highly appealing to both patients and healthcare professionals.
+Touch Bionics is a leading developer of advanced upper-limb prostheses (ULP).
+The i-LIMB Hand was the world’s first commercially available multi-articulating bionic hand and was developed using leading-edge mechanical engineering techniques and is manufactured using high-strength plastics.
+The result was a next-generation prosthetic device that is lightweight, robust and highly appealing to both patients and healthcare professionals.

 The subsequent silicone mouldings have been fitted to i-LIMB to fulfil the ongoing production requirements.